 Judge Thomas Zampino (ret.)”

 Martha Chan is a marketing expert for family lawyers.
 She is co-owner and Vice President of Marketing for Family Lawyer Magazine, Divorce Magazine, and Divorce Marketing Group, a marketing agency dedicated to promoting family lawyers and divorce professionals.
-She is co-author of The Essential Marketing Guide for Family Lawyers.
-She has served as a marketing consultant to many Fortune 500 companies and countless family law firms over the past 30 years.
-Martha can be reached a 866-803-6667 or marthac@divorcemarketing group.com.
+Martha can be reached at 866-803-6667 or marthac@divorcemarketing group.com.
 For more Marketing Tips for Intelligent Dummies, follow her column at www.divorcemarketinggroup.com.